Jim Wolf (musician): Career

 Wolf's success in South Korea harkens back to 2014 when his single, “Make You My Lady,” was used in a wedding video for popular actors Chae Rim and Gao Zi Qi.

 Wolf's single "Make You My Lady" from part 1 of the series "Strange, Weird, and Romantic", landed in the top 100 Mnet (TV channel) Comprehensive Pop Charts for Asia in October–November 2014 for three weeks, peaking at #44 above “Let It Go” by Idina Menzel and staying in the Top 50 for 19 days.
 "Make You My Lady" was included in a Korean drama, gaining him international exposure.

 "Make You My Lady" continued to see streaming success for many years; peaking at #2 on Melon (online music service) Top 100 Country/Folk/Blues (해외 포크/블루스/컨트리) chart as recently as January 14, 2019 (01월), "Make You My Lady" peaked at #2 on Melon (online music service) Top 100 Country/Folk/Blues chart (해외 포크/블루스/컨트리), where it stayed in place for 9 days, averaging 2nd place for the weekly chart(↓↑ 주간차트) of January 14 to January 20. and ended up in the Top 3 songs for the monthly chart (월간차트) of January (01월) in the same year.
 Melon is South Korea's largest music subscription service, with over 28 million users.
 Melon is the most popular music streaming service in South Korea.

+Wolf independently released several acoustic and folk recordings, gradually building an international audience.
+His music gained particular traction in South Korea, where it was featured across media and maintained long-term streaming performance on regional platforms.

+In February 2026, Wolf was included in Rolling Stone UKs "Top 10 Spotlight Artists" feature.

+In March 2026, Billboard Brasil named Wolf among its "10 Artists to Watch" for the year, highlighting emerging international artists gaining attention across multiple markets.